navbharti/programming/python/sessions/session02.md

 '0xf73'

 ```

-NOTE: Python2 has int as well as long datatype.
+`NOTE`: Python2 has int as well as long datatype.
 The range of int datatype in python2 is [-2^31 to 2^31 - 1] and there is no limitation of max value in case of long datatype in python2.
 In Python3, value of an integer is not restricted by the number of bits and can expand to the limit of the available memory.

 ## 2. Float Datatype in Python